maantjemol/E-meeuw/documentation/webserver.md

 First, the method will print a string stating the address and port where the server will be starting.

 Next, the SSL connection is initiated.
 To do so, we create `context`, a `SSLContext` object with secure default settings for the given purpose.
 Here, `Purpose.CLIENT_AUTH` loads CA certificates for client certificate verification on the server side.
 The method `load_cert_chain()` loads an X.509 certificate and its private key into the SSLContext object.
 With `domainCert` and `privateCert`, we either refer to the certificates linked to our domain, e-meeuw, or certificates we created ourselves.
-Which one we use depends on weather we go live trough docker or not.
+Which one we use depends on whether we go live trough docker or not.
 The loaded certificate will be used during the SSL Handshake with the peer.

 `Bindsocket` is an object `socket` using the `socket` module.
 We set the options related to a socket and assign an address and portnumber to the socket.
 `bindsocket.listen(1)` means the server is now listening for connection requests to its assigned port. `1` is the backlog argument of the method, this argument specifies the maximum number of queued connections.
-[Why we chose 1].

 ### While loop
 We enter the while loop where we handle the connections, we stay in this loop for as long as we run this program.